x4v13r64/CMSpyder/README.md

 # Technologies
 - celery (with eventlet) to run tasks in parallel
-- flow to monitor celery tasks
+- flower to monitor celery tasks
 - RabbitMQ task queue
 - PostgresQL DB to store results
 - Django interface for results and monitoring of the backend